hchiam/please/README.md

 please define function test with item
     please print variable item
 please end function
-please assign it works to other please use function test on variable other
+please assign other the value it works please use function test on variable other
 ```
 --> This prints: `it works`